Jobs for English Majors: They Do Exist

 In even better news for English majors, according to PayScale’s 2010 College Salary Report, English majors end up in some reasonably lucrative careers post-college.
 The most popular jobs for English majors and their median annual salaries 10 years out of school are:

 In terms of cash flow, the problems of English majors aren’t exactly solved.
-Their salary after 10 years doesn’t top aerospace engineering majors, who come out number one overall with $108,000 per year.
-But, hey, the English major probably is happier writing the next “Just do it” campaign rather than negotiating where to place the toilets on an airplane - not that ensuring comfortable bathrooms isn’t a worthy pursuit.
+Their salary after 10 years doesn’t top the list.
+But, hey, the English major probably is happier writing the next “Just do it” campaign rather than negotiating where to place the toilets on an airplane – not that ensuring comfortable bathrooms isn’t a worthy pursuit.